npnpatidar/rajasthan/docs/RAS/6_management/4_Leadership_Theories_and_Styles.md

 * **Charismatic Leadership:**  Leader uses communication skills, motivational power, and attractive personality to influence people; often seen as divinely appointed; elements include heroism, divine origin, and charismatic characteristics; features include vision, confidence, optimism, and masterful communication skills.

-**(Note:  The transcript contained some promotional statements regarding a particular academy's course materials, which have been omitted from these notes.)**